 Substantial doubt exists as to our ability to continue as a going concern.
 Our ability to continue as a going concern is subject to material uncertainty and dependent on our ability to obtain additional financing.
-We have historically financed our operations through equity and debt financings.
+We have historically financed our operations through equity offerings and/or debt financings.
 There can be no assurance that financing from these or other sources will be available to us in the future.
 Without additional funds, we may be forced to delay, scale back or eliminate some of our research and development activities or other operations and potentially delay product development in an effort to provide sufficient funds to continue our operations.
 If any of these events occur, our ability to achieve our development and commercialization goals would be adversely affected.

 Our current resources are insufficient to fund our planned operations for the next twelve months.
 We will continue to require substantial additional capital to continue our clinical development activities.
 Accordingly, we will need to raise substantial additional capital to continue to fund our operations from the sale of our securities, debt, partnering arrangements, non-dilutive fundraising or other financing transactions in order to finance the remaining development and commercialization of our product candidate.
 The amount and timing of our future funding requirements will depend on many factors, including the pace and results of our clinical development efforts.
 The uncertainty with respect to our operations and the market generally due to increasing interest rates and inflation may also make it challenging to raise additional capital on favorable terms, if at all.
 In addition, current macroeconomic conditions have caused turmoil in the banking sector.
-For example, on March 10, 2023, Silicon Valley Bank, or SVB, one of our banking partners, was closed by the California Department of Financial Protection and Innovation, which appointed the Federal Deposit Insurance Corporation, or FDIC, as receiver.
-On March 26, 2023, it was announced that First-Citizens Bank & Trust Company would assume all of SVB's deposits and loans as of March 27, 2023.
 Failure to raise capital as and when needed, on favorable terms or at all, will have a negative impact on our financial condition and our ability to develop our product candidate.